 What exactly is Abetment by Conspiracy under Section 306 of the IPC?

 The second leg of the definition of abetment is participating in a plot to commit an offence with one or more other people.
 In terms of an agreement to commit a crime, the difference between abetment by conspiracy and criminal conspiracy is that the mere agreement is insufficient for abetment by conspiracy.
 An act or criminal omission must occur in furtherance of the conspiracy and for the thing conspired to be done as per section 306 IPC.

 What are some examples of abetment under Section 306 of the IPC?

 - A incites B to kill C by saying ‘kill-kill,’ and D places a knife in A’s hand.
-Both A and D are guilty of abetting the offense of murder in this case, one by instigation and the other by aiding in the commission of the felony.
+Both A and D are guilty of abetting the offence of murder in this case, one by instigation and the other by aiding in the commission of the felony.

 - A servant arranges with burglars to keep his master’s house door open at night so that they can steal.
-According to the agreed-upon strategy, A maintains the doors open while the thieves steal the master’s property.
+According to the agreed-upon strategy, A keeps the doors open while the thieves steal the master’s property.

 - A is convicted of abetment by conspiracy for the crime of theft.
 However, if the thieves do not appear, A will not be held accountable under this clause.

 These can be taken as an illustration for section 306 IPC.

 People Also Read: What is Section 379 of IPC?